-In The Writing Process area of the Excelsior OWL, you can A man speaking at a conference learn about the importance of audience awareness to your writing in general.
+In The Writing Process area of the Excelsior OWL, you can learn about the importance of audience awareness to your writing in general.
 But, when it comes to making a convincing argument, audience awareness is going to be more important than ever before.